Updated: Dec 23, 2021

 Spray on dry

 These are maintenance sprays that are applied very similar to a spray wax.
 Most have a durability of 6 months or more Note: These type products can be used as a standalone (no base coat) as well and you will get about the same lifespan as you would using it as a top coat.
+These products are a great solution for those who desire the look of ceramic but do not want to take the time to apply a longer life coating.
 Following are examples of good quality Si02 maintenance sprays..

 System X Renew - 1 year durability